oVirt/ovirt-site/source/develop/developer-guide/vdsm/developers.html.md

        python-cpopen bridge-utils libguestfs-tools-c pyparted openssl libnl3 libtool gettext-devel python-ioprocess \
        policycoreutils-python python-simplejson python-blivet python-six mom ovirt-vmconsole

-On EL7.1, pep8 is not available, and the version in pypi is too new, failing the build.
-So install pip, and then pep8 1.5.6:

-       easy_install pip
+On EL7.1, Tox version is older, and Vdsm requires tox 2.1.1 for using the skipsdist flag.
+Install pip (by 'yum install python-pip' or 'easy_install pip'), and then use pip to install the specific version:

-       pip install pep8==1.5.6
+       pip install tox==2.1.1

-On EL7.1, pyflakes is not available currently.
-Until we understand why, please install it using easy_install:

-      easy_install pyflakes

 ## Getting the source